 I have a senior jacket that has leather sleeves.
 I work in a powdered metal factory and the leather now has stains on it and I have no idea how to get it off.
-Can I do something at home or do I have to find a dry cleaners?

 This is a tough one.
 I would brush it with a fine brush, then rinse with clear water.
 Then I would cycle through the various stain removers which do not harm leather.
 Talc or chalk might bond with the powdered metal and remove some of it.
 A light acid - dilute vinegar, for instance - might work if brushed on and quickly removed and rinsed and the leather polished immediately.